thoughtbot/shoulda-matchers/README.md

 [logo]: https://matchers.shoulda.io/images/shoulda-matchers-logo.png
 [website]: https://matchers.shoulda.io/

-Shoulda Matchers provides RSpec- and Minitest-compatible one-liners to test common Rails functionality that, if written by hand, would be much longer, more complex, and error-prone.
+Shoulda Matchers provides RSpec and Minitest-compatible one-liners to test common Rails functionality that, if written by hand, would be much longer, more complex, and error-prone.